 - A cheesecloth or maybe a small towel.
 This is to keep the yeast warm and to prevent debris from getting in.

 - Glass mixing bowl (big enough for everything).
 If you must use a metal bowl, use a stainless steel one.
 These are the same rules for beer making.
-Bread and beer.
+Bread and beer are similar.